Chloe-0115/Assignment-2-Environment-Setup-Course-Project-Plan-and-Sprint-1-Plan-for-Milestone-1-/CS361/README.md

 This is a repository for CS 361.
 Read Me for Assignment 8.

+Overview

-This microservice accepts a JSON payload with budget summary data via a RESTful API and generates a PDF report as the response.
+This microservice accepts a JSON payload containing budget summary data via a RESTful API and generates a well-formatted PDF report as the response.
 It is built using Python, Flask, and FPDF.

 Key Features：